-Contact Roger on roger.hall@northsails.com or call him on 0275 251 891, or drop by the loft on Baffin Street, Opua.
+Pre book your spot for this popular event by emailing Roger at roger.hall@northsails.com or call him on 0275 251 891, or drop by the loft on Baffin Street, Opua.

 New Zealand is the strong and sturdy anchor to the South Pacific, providing a safe sailing haven where you will find first class marine services and a relaxed and comfortable lifestyle among soonto-be-made friends.